 Running into issues?
 Try these troubleshooting tips!

-If you have followed the steps, but have not gotten access to the GUI, you may be on a different Local Area Network (LAN) subnet than the switch.
+If you have followed the steps, but have not gotten access to the Web UI, you may be on a different Local Area Network (LAN) subnet than the switch.

 What is a LAN?